 At St. Isidore Catholic School, we believe that participation in after-school athletics is a privilege and a positive developmental experience for those who choose to compete.
 Our philosophy, supported by teachers, parents, and students who work as coaches and officials, promotes participation, cooperation, fair play, and skill development for all athletes.
 Diocesan expectations are for coaches to be fingerprinted and be trained in First Aid and CPR certified.
-It is important that coaches have a fundamental knowledge of the sport they are to coach and follow the philosophy and procedures of the school.
-If you are interested in helping our athletic program by coaching or refereeing the various sports, please sign up in the School Office or speak directly with the Athletic Director.
+It is important that coaches have a fundamental knowledge of the sport they are to coach and follow the philosophy and procedures of the sports.
+Please sign up in the School Office or speak directly with the Athletic Director.